Billy-Spearman-WCCI/RaceCarExtension/README.md

 # **Databases

+* Java servers lose their memory when they restart, so we write data we care about to databases.
+Some might argue that the primary job of most servers is to feed data to databases, and present data already in databases.
 * Database contain tables of information.
 Tables contain rows of information.
 Different tables in a database contain different types of information.
 So one table might contain student and their addresses.
 Another table might contain the list of courses.
 Another table might contain class lists.